 Certificate General Information

 Upon successful completion of the courses required for the certificate program, students will receive a University of Florida certificate from the college in their chosen specialty.
 Each certificate consists of 15 credits.
-Students must earn a B average to be eligible to earn the certificate.
+Students must earn a B average or higher to be eligible to earn the certificate.

 Students wishing to subsequently pursue a master's degree at the University of Florida after completing a certificate will then need to apply for admission to the graduate school and take the GRE exam.
 Please see the MS program requirements and application for further information.

 Certificate Minimum Requirements: For All (Domestic and International) Applicants